Ellariel/ln-data-preparation/README.md

 These are the scripts associated with a data paper on the Lightning Network snapshots reconstruction and georeferencing.
 The folder contains several scripts representing a complete pipline.
 All figures from the paper can be reproduced using `misc/view.ipynb`.

+Scripts must be executed in the sequence specified in the table bellow.
+Input data, temporary data and final data must be stored in the `data` folder until the scripts are finished.

 | Stage     |Scripts           |
 |:----------|:-----------------|
 | 1.
 Data acquisition | 1. `download.py` |